 “Our research results now need to be checked in laboratory experiments and clinical studies,” said Efferth and added that molecular docking had already been used successfully in the search for active substances against the coronaviruses MERS-CoV and SARS-CoV.

-Reference: “Identification of novel compounds against three targets of SARS CoV-2 coronavirus by combined virtual screening and supervised machine learning” by Onat Kadioglu, Mohamed Saeed, Henry Johannes Greten and Thomas Efferth, 21 March 2020, World Health Organization.
+Reference: “Identification of novel compounds against three targets of SARS CoV-2 coronavirus by combined virtual screening and supervised machine learning” by Onat Kadioglu, Mohamed Saeed, Henry Johannes Greten and Thomas Efferth, 30 March 2020, Computers in Biology and Medicine.